symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 No translations?
 Uncomment the translator in the configuration file::

+    # ...
+    framework:
+        # ...
         translator:      { fallback: %locale% }

-Notice that the routing bundles administration class has been automatically registered - since your routes will be handled automatically disable this:
+Notice that adminstration class of the routing bundle has been automatically registered.
+Your routes will be managed automatically so you should disable this:

 .. code-block:: yaml